Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Methods

 \subsection{Luminosity function}

 To calculate the bolometric magnitudes of white dwarfs in the sample, the effective temperature and radius of the white dwarf are required.
 This itself requires knowing the atmospheric composition of the white dwarf, i.e. hydrogen- or helium-dominated, as fitting temperature and radius requires fitting a model atmosphere and mass-radius relation to the photometry and astrometry (or, although not used in this case, fitting the same models to spectroscopy).
 With the 40\,pc sample, all of this composition information is known, but for the 100\,pc samples used in this work, this is only known for the samples of \citet{Vincent_2024} and \cite{Kilic_2025_100pc}.
-Because of this, we chose to use temperatures and masses as derived from pure-hydrogen atmospheres for samples where no spectroscopic or incomplete spectroscopic data is known.
+Because of this, we chose to use temperatures and masses as derived from pure-hydrogen atmospheres for other samples lacking spectroscopic classifications or with incomplete spectroscopic coverage.
 Fig.\,\ref{fig:100vs40pc_results} demonstrates that this assumption makes little difference, as the derived 100\,pc white dwarf luminosity functions are very similar to the one for the volume complete 40\,pc sample, which has full atmospheric composition information.
+The relative contribution of stars that would be affected by this assumption is as follow: in \cite{Vincent_2024}, where full spectroscopic information is available for helium-atmosphere DB/DBA, warm DC (> 5000 K) and DZ/DQ types, the percentage of helium white dwarfs that could have significantly affected masses and temperatures is 10.1\%

 We note that most cool white dwarfs ($T_{\rm eff}<5000\,$K) are of DC spectral type with unconstrained compositions \citep[e.g.][]{Elms_2022}, hence the assumption of pure-hydrogen atmospheres is actually done for all samples at the faint end of the luminosity function, regardless of the availability of spectroscopy.

-On the other hand, in the simulated luminosity functions, all samples without composition information rely on the 25 per cent helium fraction as described in Table\,\ref{tab:reduced_errs} and each white dwarf is randomly assigned a composition.
+On the other hand, in the simulated luminosity functions, all samples without composition information rely on the 25 per cent helium fraction as described in Sect.\,\ref{sec:sim} and each white dwarf is randomly assigned a composition.
 For the samples of \citet{Vincent_2024} and \citet{Kilic_2025_100pc}, we can predict a slightly more accurate luminosity function using the known compositions of each white dwarf.
 We find that these two options make very little difference in the predicted luminosity functions.